 Compared to solder dams, the advantages of laser ablation include:

 Of course, whether your goal is to remove unwanted material from a surface or to control solder flow, your particular application needs to be viewed in terms of its specific requirements.
-That’s why we recommend getting in touch with us first, before you commit any of these technologies, for a fast, free upfront assessment of which technique might be best and why.
+That’s why we recommend getting in touch with us first, before you commit any of these technologies.

 For a fast, free upfront assessment of which technique might be best for you visit our support page.

 To learn more, download our Tech Brief on Laser Ablation Here.